Paul Pogba: Style of play and reception

-Pogba primarily plays as a central midfielder.
-He can also play as a deep-lying playmaker or as an attacking midfielder.
-Pogba was described by Manchester United as a "powerful, skilful, and creative" player who has "an eye for goal and a penchant for the spectacular."
-He can also play as an offensive-minded central midfielder that often drifts out wide, known as the "mezzala" role in Italy.
-During his time in Italy, he gained the nicknames Il Polpo Paul ("Paul the Octopus") for his long legs that look like tentacles and "Pogboom" for his explosive pace and energy on the pitch.
-A quick, hardworking, and physically strong player, he possesses good aerial abilities, good passing, and good vision.
-He is also known for his powerful and accurate shots from distance.
-He has often been compared with former France international Patrick Vieira in his youth.
-He is also known for his ability to make forward runs from deeper areas of the pitch.
+Pogba has been widely praised throughout his career by managers and players.
+Mourinho described him as "already the best midfielder in the world," while Allegri said he had the potential to become the world's best player.
+Solskjær labelled him "the best all-round midfielder in the world," Phil Neville called him the "best midfielder in Europe," and Rio Ferdinand predicted he would become the world's best midfielder.
+Frank Lampard admitted Pogba was "naturally more talented" than he ever was, praising his superior technical ability and dribbling, while Patrick Vieira similarly stated that Pogba was "more technically gifted" and far more comfortable on the ball than himself.
+Premier League player and Belgian international Amadou Onana later reflected that Pogba was "one of the best midfielders of his era."
+Sports publications have also been praiseful: Sports Illustrated described him as one of Juventus' most iconic modern midfielders, Bleacher Report hailed him as a complete midfielder, and FourFourTwo wrote that "few midfielders on Earth were more complete," highlighting his exceptional passing range, physicality, long-range shooting, pace, and all-around brilliance.

-During his final season with Juventus, Pogba was played as an advanced midfielder, which saw him gain more ball possession and allowed him to function as the team's main playmaker; his performances in this role saw him develop from a promising youngster into one of the best midfielders in the world.
-Upon Pogba's departure from Juventus in 2016, his former teammate Gianluigi Buffon compared him to former French playmakers Michel Platini and Zinedine Zidane and also praised his leadership and hard work, both on the pitch and in training, stating that he "...is a tremendous warrior on the pitch but also has so much talent.
+Pogba has often been compared with former France international Vieira in his youth.
+During his final season with Juventus, he was played as an advanced midfielder, which saw him gain more ball possession and allowed him to function as the team's main playmaker; his performances in this role saw him develop from a promising youngster into one of the best midfielders in the world.
+Upon his departure from Juventus in 2016, Pogba's former teammate Gianluigi Buffon compared him to former French playmakers Platini and Zinedine Zidane and also praised his leadership and hard work, both on the pitch and in training, stating that he "...is a tremendous warrior on the pitch but also has so much talent.
 His control of the ball and the way he can swiftly change the play from defence to attack is special."
 Pogba is also an effective free kick and penalty taker.
 Despite his talent, he has been accused of being inconsistent.
-Moreover, he has also struggled with injuries during his time with Manchester United.
+Moreover, he also struggled with injuries during his time with Manchester United.